dacjames/valuator/docs/main.md

 ### Operators

-Cell formulas can include operators.
-Finmod provides a wide range of builtin operators and allows custom operators to be defined by the user.
+Cell formulas can include operators. valuator provides a wide range of builtin operators and allows custom operators to be defined by the user.

 #### Math Operators